Sophie Hunter: Personal life

 Hunter had a long-term relationship with sculptor Conrad Shawcross whom she met while studying at Oxford.
-The couple split in early 2010.
+Their relationship ended in early 2010.
 On 14 February 2015, she married actor Benedict Cumberbatch at St Peter and St Paul's Church, Mottistone on the Isle of Wight followed by a reception at Mottistone Manor.
 They have three sons.

 Hunter speaks fluent French and Italian.
 She is also a skilled pianist.